Sleep problems in women: Menopausal transition

 Poor sleep quality, sleep fragmentation and increased awakenings are common complaints during the menopausal transition.
 Reportedly, 31% to 42% of women suffer from chronic insomnia during their menopausal transition.
 However, some objective PSG studies have not shown significant differences in sleep architecture in pre‐, peri‐, and postmenopausal women.
 Nonetheless, quantitative and qualitative studies report elevated beta activity, resulting objectively and subjectively in a consistent coupling of sleep disturbances such as sleep fragmentation, increased waking after sleep onset and poor sleep efficiency with vasomotor symptoms such as hot flashes.
 Besides vasomotor symptoms are changes in hormone levels such as estrogen, affective disorders, stress and perceived health, urinary problems, obesity, gastrointestinal problems, endocrine problems, and cardiovascular problems contributing factors to menopause' associated sleeping problems and insomnia.
 Sleep during the menopausal transition is furthermore influenced by pain disorders and specifically by comorbid physical and psychiatric conditions.
-Other proposed causes for sleep problems during menopause are increased incidences of obstructive sleep apnea, increased sleep disordered breathing, and inadequate sleep hygiene.
-Another important factor contributing to changed sleep patterns in ageing women in general is the circadian disruption, showing in disturbed regulation of body temperature at sleep onset and early morning cortisol levels.
+Other proposed causes for sleep problems during menopause are increased incidence of obstructive sleep apnea, increased sleep disordered breathing, and inadequate sleep hygiene.
+In general, another important factor contributing to changed sleep patterns in ageing women is the circadian disruption, with disturbed regulation of body temperature at sleep onset and early morning cortisol levels.
 Postmenopausal women tend to express a morning chronotype.
 These changes in chronotype compared to premenopausal women require a different sleep hygiene.